The following information is considered when admissions decisions are made for the UTC I-O program:

 - provide the committee with any other information about yourself that will help us evaluate your application and your ability to succeed in a graduate school environment.

 The statement should be typed in advance and not heavily formatted, as during the online application process you will be asked to copy and paste your responses to the above questions into text boxes in the application.
 Please note that each response to the above questions cannot exceed 500 words.
 Your overall statement will be evaluated in terms of its overall writing quality and evidence of your general knowledge of I-O psychology and the requirements for success in our M.S. program.
-Show us you understand what it will take to succeed here and let us know how you can make a positive contribution to the program and to the field of I-O psychology when you graduate.
+Show us you understand what it will take to succeed here at UTC and let us know how you can make a positive contribution to the program and to the field of I-O psychology when you graduate.

 You will also be asked to upload a current resume or curriculum vita as part of the online application process.
 There are no specific formatting requirements for this, other than that you adhere to general standards for such documents and you provide the most current and up-to-date information about your past experiences with work, research, and class-related projects that you feel make you a strong candidate for our program.
 A functional resume is preferred to a chronological resume.